Learn About

 Typography, Images, Audio, and Video.

-- Don’t stop users from reading, watching, or listening to your content!
+• Don’t stop your users from reading, watching, or listening to your content!

 Interfaces and Navigation, Keyboard Navigation, Progressive Enhancement

-- Don’t keep users from getting to all the pages and filling out the forms!
+• Don’t keep your users from getting to all your web pages and filling out your forms!

 Be Simple and Explicit, Avoid Assumptions

-- Don’t prevent users from understanding the sites’ intended meaning!
+• Don’t prevent your users from understanding the sites’ intended meaning!

 Semantic Markup, Responsive Design

-- Don’t prevent users from accessing the content from a side variety of devices!
+• Don’t prevent your users from accessing your web content from a variety of assistive devices!

 Increase Your Audience